clayne/hacktical-c/README.md

 make
 ```

+## Extensions
+The code in this book uses several GNU extensions that are not yet in the C standard.
+Cleanup attributes, multi-line expressions and nested functions specifically.
+Some developers avoid extensions like the plague, some are happy to use them for everything and anything.
+I fall somewhere in the middle of the spectrum; comfortable with using extensions when there are no good standard alternatives, especially if they're supported by both `gcc` and `clang`.
+All of the extensions used in this book except nested functions (which is only supported by `gcc` so far) fall in that category.

 ## Donations
 If you would like to help make this book happen, all contributions are welcome.
 The repository is set up for sponsoring via GitHub and I've launched a [gofundme campaign](https://gofund.me/46f9b954).